MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 # Choosing drives and resiliency types in Storage Spaces Direct to meet performance and capacity requirements
 >Applies To: Windows Server 2016

-This topic describes how to choose drives and resiliency types (such as three-way mirror or dual-parity) in Storage Spaces Direct to meet your workload’s performance, capacity, and cost requirements.
+This topic provides guidance on how to choose drives and resiliency types (mirroring versus parity) in Storage Spaces Direct to meet your workload's performance, capacity, and cost requirements.

 Storage Spaces Direct currently works with three types of storage devices:

 -   **NVMe** (Non-Volatile Memory Express) drives are solid-state drives that sit directly on the PCIe bus.
 Common form factors are 2.5" U.2*,* PCIe Add-In-Card (AIC), and M.2.
 NVMe can vary considerably from model to model, but universally offers lower latency and higher IOPS and IO throughput than any other type of drive we support today.

--   **SSD** refers to Solid-State Drives which connect via conventional SATA or SAS.
+-   **SSD** refers to solid-state drives which connect via conventional SATA or SAS.

--   **HDD** refers to rotational magnetic Hard Disk Drives which connect via SATA or SAS.
-They offer vast storage capacity at the lowest cost.
+-   **HDD** refers to rotational magnetic hard disk drives which connect via SATA or SAS and offer vast storage capacity.

 Besides the underlying storage devices, the performance and capacity of Storage Spaces Direct depends on how you configure the resiliency of your volumes.
 There are several *resiliency types with differing storage efficiency* you can choose from.